GSA/fedramp-tailored/pages/Appendices.md

  |   |
 | 17. | SI-1 | System and Information Integrity Policy and Procedures |
 - Ensures information at rest and in transit is appropriately protected.
-- Ensures sensitive information, such as a user&#39;s password, is protected with strong encryption mechanisms.
+- Ensures sensitive information, such as a user's password, is protected with strong encryption mechanisms.
  |   |

 ## Attestation of Capabilities